wagenaartje/neataptic/CONTRIBUTING.md

 ## Features
 Neataptic gets extended all the time!
 However we prefer qualitative over quantitative features - anyone can add a new `Activation` method for example, but you have to ask yourself if it really improves the project.
-But _always_ feel free to create a pull request with new featuers, as long as you incorperate the following:
+But _always_ feel free to create a pull request with new features, as long as you incorporate the following:
 1. What feature you are adding (/improving)
 2. A usage example of the new feature (in code!)
 3. Why you think it adds something to Neataptic